 Q: Will the new expanded Hope for Justice still be a local solution to modern slavery?

 We’ve always seen Hope for Justice as a community intent on ending modern day slavery.
-Each of the three founding organizations started by providing practical help to modern slaves on their own doorsteps – in the US, the UK and Cambodia.
+Each of the three founding organisations started by providing practical help to people trapped in modern slavery on their own doorsteps: in the US, the UK and Cambodia.
 Now we’ve added Norway too.
-Together we’re keeping our local focus – we’re just creating a way for more people to join the abolitionist movement and add their doorstep!
+Together we’re keeping our local focus, we’re just creating a way for more people to join the abolitionist movement and add their doorstep!
 Together we’ll be rescuing and restoring many more people.
 Read the stories of the individual lives we’ve changed – survivor stories.